-Students' Timin Related

-activity g Teacher's Actions Students' Actions to

-Session'

-s ILO

-2. Activity 55m (Continuation of earlier 1,2

-exploring activity)

-human dignity

-and links with Step 7.
-The instructor then Within the groups,

-human rights passes out a copy of the students follow the

-- Part 2 simplified version of the instructions of the

-Convention on the Rights of educator, complete the

-the Child (CRC).
-Students go tasks and present the

-back into their groups and results.

-see if any of the rights

-mentioned in the CRC are

-reflected in the "conditions"

-that they identified for their

-child.
-If so, they can note

-this directly on the paper.

-For example, if "school" is

-listed on their paper, this

-could be linked with Article

-28 Right to Education.
-(15

-minutes)

-Step 8.
-The groups share

-their results with the whole

-class.
-The instructor asks if

-there were any conditions

-that they had identified in

-their groups that were not

-reflected in the CRC.

-Similarly, were there any

-rights listed in the CRC that

-were not in their drawing

-but might be good to add?

-(10 minutes)

-Step 9.
-The instructor

-debriefs the activity, noting

-that it began by asking the

-students to share their own

-views.
-After this, the human

-rights standard of the CRC

-was introduced.
-An

-important principle of

-human rights education is

-that the instructor begins

-with the lived experience and ideas of students, to which human rights values and standards can be introduced.
-(5 minutes)

-The instructor then delivers a brief presentation on the history and philosophy of human rights.
+Students' activity Timin g Teacher's Actions Students' Actions Related to Session' s ILO 2.
+Activity exploring human dignity and links with human rights - Part 2 55m (Continuation of earlier activity) Step 7.
+The instructor then passes out a copy of the simplified version of the Convention on the Rights of the Child (CRC).
+Students go back into their groups and see if any of the rights mentioned in the CRC are reflected in the "conditions" that they identified for their child.
+If so, they can note this directly on the paper.
+For example, if "school" is listed on their paper, this could be linked with Article 28 Right to Education.
+(15 minutes) Step 8.
+The groups share their results with the whole class.
+The instructor asks if there were any conditions that they had identified in their groups that were not reflected in the CRC.
+Similarly, were there any rights listed in the CRC that were not in their drawing but might be good to add?
+(10 minutes) Step 9.
+The instructor debriefs the activity, noting that it began by asking the students to share their own views.
+After this, the human rights standard of the CRC was introduced.
+An important principle of human rights education is Within the groups, students follow the instructions of the educator, complete the tasks and present the results.
+1,2 that the instructor begins with the lived experience and ideas of students, to which human rights values and standards can be introduced.
+(5 minutes) The instructor then delivers a brief presentation on the history and philosophy of human rights.
 Critiques of the human rights system are included and addressed.
 The instructor also presents on what are human rights standards and what are values.
 The Universal Declaration of Human Rights is introduced.
 The point is made that the human rights system depends on 'duty bearers' (usually the government) knowing their responsibilities vis-à-vis the international and regional human rights standards, and everyone knowing their rights as citizens.
 Human rights, which focus on justice, support democratic systems of governance.
-(10 minutes)
+(10 minutes) Students actively listen to the presentation and make connections based on their previous group work.
 The instructor then puts the students into small groups to share their responses to the online discussion question about when they first learned about human rights.
-(5 minutes)
+(5 minutes) Students share with other students their responses to the discussion question answered before class and listen to the responses of their peers.
 The instructor then brings the learners back and asks for a show of hands for each of the options (primary school, secondary school, university, in the family, through friends or other, never).
-(In an online environment, the polling
+(In an online Students indicate their response with a show of hands or, in an online environment, completion of a poll.